texfaq/texfaq.github.io/FAQ-enginedev.md

 # TeX Engine development

-While Knuth has declared that TeX will never [change in any substantial way](/FAQ-TeXfuture), there remain things that one might wish had been done differently, or indeed implemented at all.
+While Knuth has declared that TeX will never [change in any substantial way](FAQ-TeXfuture), there remain things that one might wish had been done differently, or indeed implemented at all.
 These have been explored in a number of engine developments, some of which have somewhat complex histories.

-The first set of major additions to Knuth's TeX were provided by the NTS project in [&epsilon;-TeX](/FAQ-etex): these additions are available in all current engines. [pdfTeX](/FAQ-pdftex) added a range of new primitives, and many these have also been taken up by other engine developers.
+The first set of major additions to Knuth's TeX were provided by the NTS project in [&epsilon;-TeX](FAQ-etex): these additions are available in all current engines. [pdfTeX](FAQ-pdftex) added a range of new primitives, and many these have also been taken up by other engine developers.

 ## Active projects

 ### pdfTeX

-[pdfTeX](/FAQ-pdftex) was developed by Hàn Thế Thành, incorporating the ability to create PDF output directly into the TeX engine.
+[pdfTeX](FAQ-pdftex) was developed by Hàn Thế Thành, incorporating the ability to create PDF output directly into the TeX engine.
 Although originally developed in parallel, pdfTeX today includes the [&epsilon;-TeX](#&epsilon;-tex) extensions as-standard.